MehriBacem/donkeycar_console/README.md

 ### Running as a service
-- add your localhost to  ALLOWED_HOSTS  in "donkeycar_console/donkeycar_console/settings.py"
+- add your host to  ALLOWED_HOSTS  in "donkeycar_console/donkeycar_console/settings.py"
 - sudo apt-get update
 - sudo apt-get install supervisor
 - create a file "donkeycar_console.conf" in /etc/supervisor/conf.d/ and copy this: